jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f356ed63e0fa262326eef05
+id: 5f356ed60785e1f3e9850b6e
-title: Part 24
+title: Part 25
 challengeType: 0
 ---

 # --description--

-Now make the background color of the `div` element to be `burlywood`.
+Now it's easy to see that the text is centered inside the `div` element.
+Currently, the width of the `div` element is specified in pixels (`px`).
+Change the `width` property's value to be `80%`, to make it is 80% the width of its parent element (`body`).

 # --hints--